-Would you like to invest your time and efforts to learn a language that will no longer be relevant in a couple of years?
+Would you like to invest your time and efforts to learn a programming language that will no longer be relevant in a couple of years?

 I have read two kinds of posts on the Internet.
 Those stating "Ruby is dead" and those who list Ruby as one of the top languages to learn.